 He was so wrapped in his thoughts he didn't notice at first the sound of clapping from the doorway.1

 "Impressive," a voice announced that made him strike a sour note.
-He quickly recovered and saved the rest of the piece, flashing a slow smile at his unexpected listener.
+He quickly recovered and saved the rest of the piece, slowly flashing a smile at his unexpected listener.
 He remembered her: the girl whom Relena asked him to sit next to in his first class, and the only student who dared challenged Heero to a fencing match.
 She leaned against the double doors, arms crossed against her chest, waiting for him to finish.